frouo/lembot-public-website/blog/2021-05-10-hello-world.md

 ---
 head:
-  title: "Lembot • Hello World"
-  meta:
-    title: "Lembot Hello World"
-    description: "What is lembot and why"
+  title: "Hello World - Lembot Blog"
+  description: "Discover the lembot identity card.
+What is lembot, the motivations behind it, why we decide to build lembot and the long term vision."
 card:
   title: "Hello World"
-  description: "What is lembot and why"
+  description: "Discover the lembot identity card.
+What is lembot, the motivations behind it, why we decide to build lembot and the long term vision."
 coverUrl: "https://images.unsplash.com/photo-1550432163-9cb326104944"
 emoji: "👋"
 date: "2021-05-10"